-There is another name of English Ivy Houseplant which is Hedera.
+There is another name for the English Ivy Houseplant, which is Hedera.

 This plant is poisonous but very beautiful.
 It will look the best when sitting next to bright, filtered light.
 It does well with a little humidity, regular water and draining.

 Peace lily tolerates low light and low humidity.
 The dark green leaves and white flowers look attractive in a plain white or black glossy pot.